-- Maintain overall strategic oversight of the school's arrangements for any removals - Make sure the reasons that may lead to pupils being removed are transparent and known to all staff and pupils; - Outline the length of time that it is appropriate for a pupil to be in removal; - Ensure that the removal location is in an appropriate area of the school and is supervised by members of staff; - Support the reintegration of any pupil in removal into the classroom when appropriate and safe to do so.
+- Maintain overall strategic oversight of the school's arrangements for any removals. - Make sure the reasons that may lead to pupils being removed are transparent and known to all staff and pupils. - Outline the length of time that it is appropriate for a pupil to be removed. - Ensure that the removal location is in an appropriate area of the school and is supervised by members of staff. - Support the reintegration of any pupil who has been removed back into the classroom when appropriate and safe to do so.